-Unpaid internships are illegal unless the individual is performing work under a program approved by a college of applied arts and technology, a university or under a program approved by a private career college registered under the Private Career Colleges Act.
+Unpaid internships are illegal unless the individual is performing work under an educational program approved by a college of applied arts and technology, a university, or private career college (i.e. receiving academic credit or essential training for their profession).

 Interns are entitled to minimum wage unless they are working as volunteers for a non-profit organization.